InnovateForVegas/ov-open-data-capture-platform/README.md

 <!--
- Copyright (C) 2022 Code for Vegas Foundation
+ Copyright (C) 2022 Innovate for Vegas Foundation

  This file is part of ov-open-data-capture-platform.